 In terms of its goals the CLR was certainly ambitious.
-Education was key, a primary objective being, ‘to provide students in the Graphic Design Department, and those interested from any other department in the School, with material for study and inspiration, and the staff with visual teaching aids.’(4)

-More particularly, Biddulph and Gray were keen to promote scholarly engagement with the field of lettering, to improve standards and accessibility in research.
-Of particular concern within this ‘context of art education’ was ‘bringing scholarly standards to a non-academic situation, presenting accurate information in an accessible form.’(5)

-In addition to their qualitative concerns they saw the potential in the CLR as a research space able to engage scholars across the traditionally delimited academic disciplines where the epigrapher, the paleographer, the art historian and the numismatist might collectively participate in the generation and dissemination of knowledge concerning letterforms.
-As such it was originally intended that the CLR should eventually gain recognition as a resource and collection of national status and autonomy.(6)
+Education was key, a primary objective being, ‘to provide students in the Graphic Design Department, and those interested from any other department in the School, with material for study and inspiration, and the staff with visual teaching aids.’
+4 More particularly, Biddulph and Gray were keen to promote scholarly engagement with the field of lettering, to improve standards and accessibility in research.
+Of particular concern within this ‘context of art education’ was ‘bringing scholarly standards to a non-academic situation, presenting accurate information in an accessible form.’
+5 In addition to their qualitative concerns, they saw the potential in the CLR as a research space able to engage scholars across the traditionally delimited academic disciplines where the epigrapher, the paleographer, the art historian and the numismatist might collectively participate in the generation and dissemination of knowledge concerning letterforms.
+As such it was originally intended that the CLR should eventually gain recognition as a resource and collection of national status and autonomy.
+6

 The educational concerns of the CLR extended though beyond the academy, the collections, intended as much, or more, for the working designer as for the scholar.
-The agenda here was one of reinvigoration.makes clear
+The agenda here was one of reinvigoration, as former Research Assistant Leonora Pearse makes clear,

 ‘We live in an age of experiment in technology and materials, but this potential is, in the field of letter design, rather neglected.
 We lack standards and often turn to inferior models, thoughtlessly reproducing letters of the past in situations for which they were not intended.
 We tend to suffer from brash revivals, but an informed study of the past can provide inspiration for the present.
 There is a multiplicity of forms open to the contemporary designer, both to stimulate his imagination and to provide aesthetic standards for his own work.
-The CLR aims to broaden this vocabulary of letter design.’(7)
+The CLR aims to broaden this vocabulary of letter design.’
+7

-Now //
+Now

 The CLR has since expanded from the original set of photographs to include actual examples including type specimens, books and reference materials, material to illustrate different type technologies such as hot-metal matrix cases and tools, actual lettering samples and signs.
-Material from the London Transport Museum is on permament loan us to better represent the achievements of Edward Johnston, who drew the original London Transport alphabet in 1916 and whose ﬁrst teaching position was at The Central School from 1899.
+Material from the London Transport Museum is on permanent loan to us in order to better represent the achievements of Edward Johnston, who drew the original London Transport alphabet in 1916 and whose ﬁrst teaching position was at The Central School from 1899.
 The CLR has also benefitted from generous if unusual gifts.
 Type designers such as Miles Newlyn and Jeremy Tankard, alumni of the graphics programmes have given developmental drawings and materials.
 Unable herself to take receipt of the full-scale reproduction of a UK motorway sign made for the Communicate exhibition at the Barbican (2004–5) the designer Margaret Calvert contacted the CLR.
-The sign is now on permanent display in communal areas of the Central Saint Martins site along with many other examples of fascia lettering and boards collected.(8) A rare lettering commission by designer and writer Peter Burnhill, who taught typography at the influential Staffordshire College was donated by Timothy Donaldson.
+The sign is now on permanent display in communal areas of the Central Saint Martins site along with many other examples of fascia lettering and boards that have been collected.
+8 A rare lettering commission by designer and writer Peter Burnhill, who taught typography at the influential Staffordshire College was donated by Timothy Donaldson.
 Though perhaps the most significant recent addition to the collections has been the gifting by the lettering historian Alan Bartram (1932–2013), who donated his own extensive public lettering image collections.